richardtjornhammar/impetuous/README.md

 ```
 which will immediately calculate the mean values of all transcripts across all different groups.

 The `multifactor_evaluation` calculates the coefficients that best recreates the encoded journal by employing the psudo inverse of the analyte frame utlizing Singular Value Decomposition.
 The beta coefficients are then evaluated using a normal distribution assumption to obtain `p values` and rank corrected `q values` are also returned.
-The full function can be called with the follwing code
+The full function can be called with the following code
 ```
     from impetuous.quantification import multifactor_evaluation
     multifactor_results = multifactor_evaluation ( analyte_df , journal_df , formula )